attilakillin/spotify-visualizer-2/README.md

 ![](https://user-images.githubusercontent.com/43002846/208314219-8cbdabfd-96a2-4ea4-8809-eeea15efdea9.png)

+## No dataset?

+As requesting the data can take a few days, there's a [sample JSON file](data/sample.json) in the repository that you can use to test the website's functionality.

 ## Objectives

 The goal of this project was to provide additional insight into my listening habits above the basic top 10 lists